 crisis Services

-The Crisis Department provides support to individuals who are experiencing a mental health crisis.
+The Crisis Department provides support to individuals of any age who are experiencing a mental health crisis.
 If you, or a family member, are experiencing a mental health crisis please call 988 or the Crisis Save Line at 620-232-SAVE (7283).
 This phone number is available 24 hours a day, 7 days a week.
 Trained mental health professionals and crisis staff are ready to assist those facing a mental health crisis and help facilitate these individuals to the help they need in the least restrictive environment.

 Mobile Crisis Intervention